Skip to main content

 Paco Larrañaga is just one among many.
 And the Philippines is not alone in failing to build the trappings of democracy, including elections, on a solid foundation of impartial institutions, such as independent courts.
 There are thousands of Pacos around the world, from Egypt to the United States.
 We are hoping that this film will make not only Filipinos, but people of all nationalities, sit up, pay attention and act.

 There was real field research that was done for seven years.
 It was a difficult project.
-Again, legally, Marty isn't the brother-in-law of Paco but a brother-in-law in name only.
+Again, legally, Marty isn't Paco's brother-in-law but a brother-in-law by name only.
 Marty hardly knew Paco like my relatives on my mother's side will hardly know my relatives on my father's side.
 Marty himself was on the side of the Syjucos.
 Miguel married into the Larrañaga family through Mimi herself.
 The only Syjuco who would've known Paco better was the brother-in-law, Miguel.
 Marty would be the brother of the brother-in-law, which doesn't really make Marty the brother-in-law of Paco, according to the law.

 I could discuss the evidence gathered in the film vs. the Supreme Court decision.
 Sure, somebody can say that he or she read the Supreme Court decision and watched the film then chose to believe in the Supreme Court decision.
 However, the description given by Marty himself, makes you wonder how good was the decision anyway?
 Even Winnie Monsod in a deleted scene reacted terribly (read here) because of how badly made it was.
 I may not like Mrs. Monsod for being anti-reform but she certainly had a point.